Characters: Wreck It Ralph Main Characters

 - Anti-Villain: Ralph is only a villain in the sense that he plays one, and is otherwise a decent (if clumsy) guy.
 This also applies to his role in the game, where his forest home is demolished to build an apartment complex for the Nicelanders, sending Ralph into a wrecking frenzy.

-- Armor-Piercing Question: To Fix-It Felix, Jr. when Felix comes down on him because of the troubles he'd been through after Ralph game jumped, making him realize he really wasn't being a good friend to him.
+- Armor-Piercing Question: To Fix-It Felix, Jr in the form of an armor-piercing answer, when Felix comes down on him because of the troubles he'd been through after Ralph game jumped, making him realize he really wasn't being a good friend to him.

 - Being Evil Sucks: The Nicelanders don't respect him for a job that he has to do to keep his game going, and he's stuck living in the dump while they get a nice apartment building.